 The perfect length to wrap the ends between two staircase balusters and then hook an ornament on using a simple wire ornament hook.

-It was so easy to do.
-I simply wrapped the end of one garland tie on a baluster, made a little dip in it by bending the middle of the tie and then wrapped the other end around the next baluster to secure.
+It is very easy to attach the garland ties to the balusters.
+I simply wrapped one end of one garland tie on a baluster, made a little dip in it by bending the middle of the tie with my hand and then wrapped the other end of the tie around the next baluster to secure.

 Going up the staircase, I stair-stepped the placement of each garland tie…